 Sea Salt Scrub

 A basic homemade body scrub can be crafted with fine mineral sea salt, plus a little nourishing almond, jojoba, avocado, olive, coconut, or grapeseed oil.
 To elevate the experience with a scent, add a few drops of your favorite essential oil.
 Lemon zest is another fragrant option that also lends astringent and toning properties.
 If you want a little more exfoliation, add some coffee grounds.
-For extra moisture, go with honey.

 Honey-Sugar Body Scrub